L1shed/KRAT/README.md

 - Get periodicals screenshots
 - Get real-time webcam
 - Sends Discord account information
+- On-demand actions
+- Everything silently and undetectable by antivirus

 ## Usage
 1. Download the latest release and put it on a server